 What is a Rebound Headache?

-In rebound, the body develops a harmful adaption to the medicine, so that the more medicine you take, the more your body needs to fight the pain.
+In rebound, the body develops a harmful adaptation to the medicine, so that the more medicine you take, the more your body needs to fight the pain.
 It becomes a vicious cycle, in which each time the pain-relieving medicine leaves your system, the pain returns more intensely, requiring more medicine.
 Once begun, the rebound cycle is hard to break.

 Are you in rebound?
 Here are three signs you may be taking too much pain medicine: